 With dozens of stores around the country (including at least one in Patagonia itself), Montagne makes more than just mountain wear.
 Some of the brand's less technical gear is pretty decent, too.
 And while it isn't a household name outside South America, if Montagne is good enough for a place flanked by the world’s longest mountain range, it’s probably going to get the job done.

 Why: The brainchild of Ukraine creatives Oleg Moroz and Andrey Titarenko, Riot Division is a techwear brand in the truest sense.
-Each Riot Division piece is like a William Gibson novel brought to life: vests transform into rain jackets; bombers come with custom pockets.
+Each Riot Division piece is like a William Gibson novel brought to life: vests transform into rain jackets; bombers come with modular pockets.
 Somewhere, a grizzled antihero guns down his last synth.

 Riot’s dialed-in aesthetic has already given the brand some clout within the techwear community, but as impressive as the clothing is its mid-level price point.